prashantssingh/prashantssingh/README.md

 ### Hi there, I'm Prashant 👋

-## I'm a Student, Developer, and Avid Learner!
+## I'm a Student, Developer, and an Avid Learner!
 - 🔭 I’m currently working on my portfolio.
 Stay Tuned!
 - 🌱 I’m currently learning React
 - 🥅 2020 Goals: Well, just let it RIP!